ml5js/Intro-ML-Arts-IMA-F24/05-neural-networks/README.md

    - Chain models by using the output of one model as input to another.
 For example, capture body or hand poses to create a custom classifier that drives an interaction.
 How could regression be applied to modify continuous elements like color gradients or speed?
    - Use transfer learning with Teachable Machine to train a custom image classifier on objects from your surroundings.
 Experiment with using these classifications to trigger interactions, visuals, or sounds in your sketch.

-3. Document the process of making your p5.js sketch on the [ml5.s Project Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/ml5.js-Project).
+3. Document the process of making your p5.js sketch on the [ml5.js Project Step 2 Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/ml5.js-Project-2).
 In your blog post, include visual documentation such as a recorded screen capture / video / GIFs of your sketch.